-To ensure the coaches stay online, WiFiontheMove tradeoff between speed, data consumption and This is subsidized by the coach operator that pays WiFiontheMove a fixed fee for guaranteeing charters and corporate clients, the data cap can customer experience."
-At the heart of the WiFiontheMove solution be set much higher or even taken off completely.
+On a busy 60-seater coach, peak passenger usage is well over 50% so there has to be a tradeoff between speed, data consumption and the cost.
+WiFiontheMove caps the free daily data per passenger allowance at around 250-300MB.
+This is subsidized by the coach operator that pays WiFiontheMove a fixed fee for guaranteeing this minimum data rate.
+In quieter months, or for charters and corporate clients, the data cap can be set much higher or even taken off completely.
+The model is flexible.